1

 The California ISO's function is often compared to that of air traffic controllers.
 It would be grossly unfair for air traffic controllers to represent one airline and profit from allowing that company's planes to go through before others.
 In the same way, the California ISO operates independently-managing the electron traffic on a power grid we do not own-making sure electricity is safely delivered to utilities and consumers on time and reliably.

-The California ISO is committed to the health, safety and work/life integration of its employees and is proud to offer flexible work arrangements.
-This position would be eligible to participate in a hybrid work capacity.
+The California ISO is committed to the health, safety, and work/life integration of it employees and is proud to offer flexible work arrangements.
+This position would be eligible to participate in a hybrid or local remote schedule.

 Job Description